relghawi/Hybrid_JSBACH_Example/README.md

 This Jupyter notebook provides a workflow for **The parameterizations of a hybrid land-atmosphere model** that integrates process-based equations with machine learning.
 It is based on the methodology described in:

 **ElGhawi, R., Reimers, C., Schnur, R., Reichstein, M., Körner, M., Carvalhais, N., & Winkler, A. J. (2025).
-Hybrid-Modeling of Land-Atmosphere Fluxes Using Integrated Machine Learning in the ICON-ESM Modeling Framework.
-Authorea Preprints.**
+Hybrid‐modeling of land‐atmosphere fluxes using integrated machine learning in the ICON‐ESM modeling framework.
+Journal of Advances in Modeling Earth Systems, 17(12), e2025MS005102.**

 ---

 ## Overview

-The notebook demonstrates:
+The notebook demonstrates a small example:

 1. **Loading and preprocessing example datasets** relevant for land-atmosphere flux modeling.
 2. **Initializing the hybrid model**, which combines physical equations (e.g., water and carbon fluxes) with machine learning.